mailin-api/mailin-api-php/README.md

 ## Available functions

 List of API calls that you can make, you can click to read more about it.
+Please do note that the order of parameters are important.
  * [get_account](https://apidocs.mailinblue.com/account/)() - Get your account information
  * [get_campaigns](https://apidocs.mailinblue.com/campaign/#1)() - Get list of all campaigns
  * [get_campaign](https://apidocs.mailinblue.com/campaign/#2)($id) - Get specific campaign object